 Once he finished his academic career, he started working on projects doing research about renewable energies for 5 years.
 In 2013, Marcos reached a milestone when he founded his own company, Quionne Tech S.L. with his partner Victor Lobo.
 In the middle of that same year, they began to develop one of their most important projects: they were hired by Acciona to design the 1st electric car to participate in the toughest rally in the world, the Dakar.

 On his own words, this project was “a great challenge as an entrepreneur, as an engineer and as a person, since it involved my personal participation in the rally: first, designing and manufacturing the vehicle and then giving engineering assistance in the desert”.
-Marcos also confesses that “it was an exciting experience, an adventure!”, since he could finally experienc the difference between academic engineering and the reality of a tough and ambitious project.
+Marcos also confesses that “it was an exciting experience, an adventure!”, since he could finally experience the difference between academic engineering and the reality of a tough and ambitious project.

-Even though the car broke down the first time it competed, it still appears in the Guiness World Records Book as the first electric car to compete.
+Even though the car broke down the first time it competed, it still appears in the Guinness World Records Book as the first electric car to compete.
 Far from giving up, a new version will be competing next January in the Dakar race.
 As part of his future plans, Marcos is working with his company on a project related to drones.
 More specifically, he aims to increase the autonomy of a drone battery, extending it from 20 minutes to several hours.
 He hopes to get more projects in the upcoming year and keep creating innovation in engineering.

 Have you worked on a special engineering project?
 Are you a world record breaker?
 Change the world participating in engineering challenges.